banzaicloud/cloudinfo/docs/management/management.md

 These operations mainly affect the Cloud Info Store that backs the Cloudinfo application

-The management service cna be configured with the following environment variables:
+The management service can be configured with the following environment variables:

 ``management.enabled`` true by default